sahibpreetsingh12/sahibpreetsingh12.github.io/_posts/2025-09-23-The First Rule of Fast Triton Kernels- Coalesce Your Memory Access.md

 - **Pick-up lists** = Memory access patterns

 ### The Slow Way: Uncoalesced Access 🐌
 Now If I had been a Worker here pain would have been to pickup items from completely far locations.
-Say on a rack having 1-1000 boxes aranged horizontally
+Say on a rack having 1-1000 boxes arranged horizontally

-I am picking thing boxes numbered  `234, 568, 900` etc.
+I am picking things like boxes numbered  `234, 568, 900` etc.

 This is where I would have spent **95%** of time running around, **5%** actually picking parcels.
 Sound familiar? 🤔